sanxing-chen/Academic-Web/docs/index.md

 ## Misc

-- My name is pronounced as "sǣnɕə̄ŋ", like "sun sing".
+- My name is pronounced as "sǣnɕə̄ŋ".
 - I come from [Quanzhou](https://en.wikipedia.org/wiki/Quanzhou).
 - I started playing the violin when I was a little boy.
 <!-- - I have a [blog](https://sxing.xyz/archives/) where I write some random thoughts about research or life (some may be written in Chinese). -->